code4nova/nova-planning/README.md

 ### Reveal.js Server
 - Server for students to upload Reveal.js class presentations

-### Volunteer NFTs
-- Try to encourage volunteer work and civic hacking by providing NTFs as a non-monetary form of exchange.
-### Decentralized Governance
-- Trying to see any better way to manage Brigades

 ### Git training
 - Beginner training for Git or GitHub